-And just to cover all of the bases, there are a couple of potential expedition days shown for Oklahoma and then the Arklatex region for this Sunday and Monday.
+And just to cover all of the bases, there are a couple of potential storm observation days shown for Oklahoma and then the Arklatex region for this Sunday and Monday.
 While these appear to be several degrees better in quality than next week's system, I haven't been impressed enough with either to really consider a trip.
 Sunday's play in Oklahoma actually appears quite decent, with sufficient flow overlaying robust instability - and a supercell or two appears likely with that setup.
 Monday's event is farther south and east in bad chase terrain, and isn't much of a motivating factor.
-Since I really prefer to get "bang for my buck" with multiple high-end expedition days in a row, driving the 8-9 plus hours to the storm observer-congested Oklahoma City area for one day on Sunday isn't that appealing for me.
+Since I really prefer to get "bang for my buck" with multiple high-end storm observation days in a row, driving the 8-9 plus hours to the storm observer-congested Oklahoma City area for one day on Sunday isn't that appealing for me.
 That being said, I won't rule out a last-minute change of mind!

 The following table charts the probability of a Great Plains storm observing expedition happening during several indicated date ranges in the near future:

 |2016 Plains Storm Expeditions - Probabilities as of April 8